AymenNacer/Reading-the-content-of-URL/README.md

 # Reading the content of URL
-Python code to read the content of URL and turns it into a string
+(Smart Methods Internship) Python code to read the content of URL and turns it into a string

 to run this code
 1. install inscriptis package